Research Spotlight: Eric K. Layland

 In their examination of subgroups within the LGB samples, Layland and his coauthors also found that gender identity (i.e., man, woman or non-binary), transgender identity (i.e., transgender or cisgender) and sexual identity (i.e., gay, lesbian or bisexual) moderated the associations between structural stigma and the timing of these developmental milestones.
 Overall, the results of this moderation analysis demonstrated that cisgender participants, men and gay participants exhibited the strongest associations between country-level structural stigma and later timing of developmental milestones.
 For example, men in the highest stigma countries (Poland and Italy, with a structural stigma score of 18) were estimated to spend an extra 11.2 months in the closet compared to men in the lowest stigma country (United Kingdom, with a structural stigma score of 1).

 “This study provides evidence that supports the belief of researchers and advocates that national policies protecting the human rights of lesbian, gay and bisexual people have an impact on individual development,” Layland said.
 “For LGB people, many of these identity and social milestones occur during the critical developmental period of adolescence.
-Results of this study add to other research showing protective policy can benefit LGB health by showing more protective policy can contribute to an environment where young LGB people can openly share their identity with others and spend less time in isolation.”
+Results of this study add to other research showing how protective policy can benefit LGB health by contributing to an environment where young LGB people can openly share their identity with others and spend less time in isolation.”

 “We hope policy makers in Europe, here in the U.S. and globally, will take note that this research shows that more protective policies may support LGB people to disclose their identity and escape the isolation of ‘the closet,’ where pressure to hide one’s identity can create extra stress and limit access to supportive resources,” Layland added.
 “Reducing structural stigma at its source in unjust laws and policies has the potential to ensure the future visibility and developmental flourishing of the LGB population across countries.”